UST-QuAntiL/icwe-tutorial/handson.md

 The code required for the hands-on session is available [here](https://github.com/UST-QuAntiL/QuantME-UseCases/tree/master/2023-icwe).

-As the hands-on session requires pushing your implementation from different steps to enable their reuse, start with forking the repository.
+As the hands-on session requires pushing your implementation from different steps to enable their reuse, start with **forking** the repository.
 In the following, we will refer to the GitHub user to which the fork belongs as ``$GITHUB_USER``.

 Afterwards, clone the repository and navigate to the ``2023-icwe`` folder:

 ```
 git clone https://github.com/$GITHUB_USER/QuantME-UseCases.git
-cd 2023-icwe
+cd QuantME-UseCases/2023-icwe
 ```

 All components are available via Docker.